 Last year’s January slump was further affected because of COVID.

 We calculated this by evaluating the monthly eCPM of the publishers in our network based on the data collected from almost 4 billion ad impressions.

 Here, the relative index shows the ratio of the average eCPM of each month from January onwards to December divided by the maximum eCPM for all 12 months times 100.

 Relative Index = (Avg. eCPM / Max. eCPM) * 100

-Using the relative index metric, you can see the change in monthly earnings of publishers, with respect to their maximum earnings to get a better idea about decrease in January revenue.
+Using the relative index metric, you can see the change in monthly earnings of publishers, with respect to their maximum earnings, to get a better idea about a decrease in January revenue.